lethal-guitar/CoffeeRay/README.md

 Finally, I'd like to see how well modern JS engines can cope with such a computationally intensive task, and how much performance I can squeeze out of it ;)

 Generated images are blitted onto a 2D canvas.
-Currently it supports only spheres, phong shading and hard shadows.
+Currently supported:
+* Sphere, plane and triangle primitives
+* Point lights
+* Phong shading
+* Hard shadows

-No reflections/refractions (yet), no anti-aliasing, and no fancy stuff like depth-of-field etc.
+There are no reflections/refractions (yet), no anti-aliasing, and no fancy stuff like depth-of-field etc.

 Building
 --------